pbiswell/getuseragent/README.md

 - 0.0.7 (June 9th, 2021)

 ```
-Added individual list limits, which can be used when using one or multiple lists.
+1. Added individual list limits, which can be used when using one or multiple lists.
 For example, if you used:

 UserAgent("firefox+ios", limit=5)

 It would limit each list to 5 user agents, and two lists, bringing the total user agents 10.

+2. Checks if user agent files exist.
+3. Checks if user list empty in Random()
 ```

 - 0.0.2 - 0.0.6